Spiritual Companioning

 And finally it is a ministry of prayer, not ‘for’ someone but rather to give permission that all of life’s experiences are an invitation, or a response to prayer.
 Prayer is the universal cry of the heart, and in this way the offer of companioning is to all, regardless of an individual's faith tradition or background.
 Atua|God, or whichever name is chosen to describe the Divine is found everywhere, in all people and in all of creation.

-For me, the heart of Spiritual Direction can be summed up in this beautiful quote by the 12th century Cistercian Monk, Aelred of Rievaulx,
+For me, the heart of Spiritual Companioning can be summed up in this beautiful quote by the 12th century Cistercian Monk, Aelred of Rievaulx,

 ‘How joyful you are if you have a friend with whom you may talk as freely as with yourself, to whom you neither fear to confess any fault nor blush at revealing any spiritual progress, to whom you may entrust all the secrets of your heart and confide all your plans’